+'''

-setenv preboot 'run update' saveenv
+setenv preboot 'run update'

+saveenv

+'''

-6.9 Recovery Mechanism
+6.10 Recovery Mechanism

-The are two SPI NOR flashes available with each device holding a copy of U-Boot.
-In case the contents of the standard SPI NOR flash have been corrupted (e.g. as a result of a power failure during an update), the IPMI subsystem detects the problem, switches the flashes and restarts the CPU.
-The board starts from the recovery SPI NOR flash.
-In this state, the standard SPI NOR flash can be programmed again with the 'update' or 'netupdate' scripts described in the previous chapter "6.8 Update".
+The are two SPI boot flashes available with each device holding a copy of U-Boot.
+In case the contents of the standard SPI boot flash have been corrupted (e.g. as a result of a power failure during an update), the IPMI subsystem detects the problem, switches the flashes and restarts the CPU.
+The board starts from the recovery SPI boot flash.
+In this state, the standard SPI boot flash can be programmed again with the "update" or "netupdate" scripts described in the previous Chapter "6.9 Update".

-The update scripts provided ensure that prior to the update the standard SPI NOR flash is selected and the U-Boot update image is available and correct.
+The update scripts provided ensure that prior to the update the standard SPI boot flash is selected and the U-Boot update image is available and correct.

-The contents of the recovery SPI NOR flash should never be updated in order to avoid a completely inoperable system with no accessing capability.
+The contents of the recovery SPI boot flash should never be updated in order to avoid a completely inoperable system with no accessing capability.